Social Skills Groups

 We hold two sessions during each school year.
 Sessions typically begin in September and January.

-There are 12 meetings over the course of the Fall 2022 semester beginning the week of September 12th.
+There are 12 meetings over the course of the semester beginning the week of September 11th.
+We will not hold sessions the weeks of October 16th and November 20th.
 Weekly sessions will be held as follows:

 4:00-5:15 | Teens through age 21